SamuelSwartzberg/flashcardifying_text_temp/phil.md

 # cross-cutting concerns

+## terminology

+in generaly, ⟮c1;antinomy⟯ is ⟮c2;a paradox/contradiction⟯

 ## intext

 Across philosohpical subdisciplines, ⟮c1;internalism⟯ / ⟮c1;externalism⟯ assert that a particular phenomenon ⟮c2;has a basis / depends on factors⟯ that is/are ⟮c4;internal⟯/⟮c4;external⟯ to the ⟮c3;subject⟯